 Intraday Brokerage & Charges

-Intraday trading is about churning money for small profits.
+Intraday trading in the intraday trading app is about churning money for small profits.
 Hence, intraday trading brokerage, in particular, and intraday trading charges, in general, matter a lot.
 As an intraday trader, you need to squeeze value out of every penny, and you need to pinch pennies when it comes to costs.

 Let us look at the intraday trading brokerage cost and also the overall intraday trading charges: both visible and hidden.